katmore/clientcal/README.md

 ### Docker-compose application - public deployment warning
 The docker-compose configuration included with this project IS NOT suitable for public deployment of ClientCal as provided.
 It could be made suitable to deploy publicly only if modifications are made to provide provide SSL.

-Examples of the easier ways this could be done are as follows:
+Examples of how to accomplish a safe public deployment with docker:
  * modifying the provided nginx configuration (such as with a volume mount) to use SSL
  * deploying a separate public facing HTTP server with SSL that is configured to be a reverse proxy to the clientcal docker network port 8080
- * deploying a separate public facing HTTP server with SSL that is configured to use CGI over the clientcal docker network port 9000
+ * deploying a separate public facing HTTP server with SSL that is configured to use Fast-CGI over the clientcal docker network port 9000

 ## Docker images
 The following images are included to facilitate ClientCal usage with docker.